icodetolive/cs-brainer/README.md

 This project is a compilation of various problems on Data Structures and Algorithms especially from a technical interview's perspective.

+##Getting Started

 Please refer INDEX.md file to get the relevant links of the codes segregated as per various topics.

+##Acknowledgements

-Problems inspired from following portals:
+All the problems are inspired from following resources:

 1. Leetcode - https://leetcode.com
 2. GeeksForGeeks - http://www.geeksforgeeks.org/